barathrum54/pomodone-service/README.md

 Now, the API service should be running on `http://localhost:3000/`.
 You can use tools like Postman to test the API endpoints.

-## Contributing

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to the project, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.